whomikeshin/ar_lite/README.md

 Creates custom classes and methods that translate queries to SQL and interact with the database using Ruby methods

-Extends SQL Object Class to allow Searching through "WHERE" clause
+Extends SQL Object Class to allow searches through "WHERE" clause

 Provides built‐in methods like .all() and .find() to models